-Prayer 12-21-20
+Prayer 12/21/20

 -

-Cape woman jailed after child dies of fentanyl overdoseA Cape Girardeau woman was arrested earlier this month after it was discovered a girl in her care died after ingesting a lethal amount of the drug fentanyl.
+Cape woman jailed after child dies of fentanyl overdose3A Cape Girardeau woman was arrested earlier this month after it was discovered a girl in her care died after ingesting a lethal amount of the drug fentanyl.
 Stephanie K. Durbin, 35, was taken into custody Dec.
 11 by the Cape Girardeau County...

 -